 - Collect and report qualitative and quantitative information about student success, retention and graduation by race/ethnicity, gender, age, nationality, and Pell Grant status.

 The Equity, Diversity and Inclusion (EDI) Strategic Planning Team was formed in September 2018.
 The team is made up of students, faculty and administrators.
 They include:

 - Brenelle Braganza, ’19, Student

 - Bree Bullingham, Associate Vice President for Human Resources

 - Desiree Sholes, Executive Coordinator, Office of the President

-- Jill Stevenson, Associate Professor of Theatre Arts and President of the Faculty Council
+- Jill Stevenson, Professor of Theatre Arts and President of the Faculty Council

 - Rebecca Mattis-Pinard, Chief Diversity Officer & Title IX Coordinator

 - Sarah Nelson-Wright, Assistant Professor of Communication and Media Arts